wooster0/yayagram/README.md

 `yayagram 3` or `yayagram 5` respectively.

 You can also load the above grid into the game by passing this file as a command line argument to the binary: [example.yaya](example.yaya).

-## macOS

-This game has not been tested on macOS yet.
-If you can test it, please confirm that:

-* If you load a `.yaya` grid file and finished playing it, the data is still present after you either closed the terminal with X or if you quit with `Esc`.
-* You are able to load a `.yaya` grid file by dragging it into the executable.

-If that's the case or if any of it is not the case, please let me know.